DeRozan scores 37 as Bulls beat Celtics 128-114 to reach 6-1 - WHIZ News

 Zach LaVine scored 26 points and Nikola Vucevic had 11 points, 10 rebounds and nine assists for the Bulls, who outscored Boston 39-11 in the fourth quarter to turn a 14-point lead into a 14-point victory.

+“It was very gratifying to see we kept the fight,” DeRozan said.
+“We were down big on the road, tough place to play, we didn’t get rattled.”

-Jaylen Brown scored 28 for the Celtics, who have lost three in a row and left their home court to boos after falling to 2-5 in new coach Ime Udoka’s first season.
+Jaylen Brown scored 28 for the Celtics, who have lost three in a row and left their home court to boos.
 Al Horford had 20 points and 10 rebounds, and Jayson Tatum scored 20 for Boston.

+“We got up, got comfortable, got a little bit too cute thinking the game was over in the third quarter,” said Celtics coach Ime Udoka, who fell to 2-5 in his first season at the helm.
+“We started celebrating early.
+It’s a good lesson learned: You mess with the game, it will come back to bite you.”

 The Celtics led 94-75 with about three minutes left in the third quarter and still had a 103-89 lead entering the fourth.
 But Chicago scored the first 12 points in the fourth to cut the deficit to two points, 103-101, with just over 8 minutes left.